svetlinka78/sportsbook-frontend-challenge/README.md

 ## The Application

 You'll write a extremely simple sports grid application.
 On the left side, a menu made by Sports and Matches.
 Each Match is a button to display its details on the center column of the screen.
 On the details, the user will have three different options to make place a bet.
 The user select one of the three buttons, the result is shown on the right column, as a shopping cart.
-For each option, the user can choose an amount of money he wants to place as a bet.
-In the end, there will be a button to confirm the bet, with the total amount.
+Than, for that, the user can choose an amount of money he wants to place as a bet.
+On top of the bet value, there will be a multiplier percentage number, that is the possible profit for that bet.
+In the end, there will be a button to submit the form, confirming the bet, with the total amount.

 The rules for the submission is:

-- The total amount of the bets can not be less than 100,00 USD.
+- The total amount of the bet can not be less than 100,00 USD.
-- The total amount of the bets can't be greater than 1.000,00 USD.
+- The total amount of the bet can't be greater than 1.000,00 USD.
-- The minimum bet for each type of bet can't be less than 20,00 USD.
-- The maximum bet for each type of bet can't be greater than 200,00 USD.

 After the bet being placed and successfully sent to the server, a notification/toast should be shown to the user and the bet items should be cleared of the right column.

-Please, [head to the mockups](https://www.figma.com/file/bSdenS7ehnGaa10FQyK5Cg/VL-FE-Challenge), so you can better understand what we're asking you to build.
+Please, [head to the mockups](https://www.figma.com/file/bSdenS7ehnGaa10FQyK5Cg/VL-FE-Challenge?node-id=19%3A139), so you can better understand what we're asking you to build.

 ### What about the API?